Sxip/jam/community-guide/guide.md

 - `color`
     Randomly changes your animal's colors

-Not sure how outfit cycling works so won't be covering that here.
+Not sure how outfit cycling works so won't be covering that.
 Feel free to make a pr if you wan't to document more here.

 ## **Networking**